alanStrait/fly-light/README.md

 # Flylight

 ## TL;DR
-For those impatient to know the content of the reposistory, here is a summary description of the `fly-light` monorepo.
+A summary description of the `fly-light` monorepo.

 ### fly-light as Monorepo